Sure Signs You May Be Getting Diabetes, According to Doctors

 What to Do If You Have Any of the Symptoms Mentioned

 Watch for that symptom and the others mentioned here, and contact a medical professional if you experience any of them.
 "Some amount of physical activity everyday may help lower one's blood sugars and possibly prevent type 2 diabetes," says Dr. Adimoolam.
 "Daily activity may even help with weight loss and improving your heart's health."
-And to get through life at your healthiest, don't miss: This Supplement Can Raise Your Cancer Risk, Experts Say.
+And to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.